-Kaushik J. Dave, PhD, MBA, President, Chief Executive Officer and Director
+Kaushik J. Dave, PhD, MBA, President, Chief Executive Officer, Interim Chief Financial Officer and Director

-Dr. Kaushik J. Dave has been our President, Chief Executive Officer and Director since September 2013.
+Dr. Kaushik J. Dave has been our President, Chief Executive Officer and Director since September 2013, and our Interim Chief Financial Officer since February 2014.
 From March 2008 to September 2013, Dr. Dave was the Executive Vice President of Product Development for Antares Pharmaceuticals Inc. (Antares).
 As part of the core management team at Antares, he was instrumental in setting strategy, vision, product portfolio development and business development.
 Dr. Dave led the clinical and regulatory approval of AnturolTM and was also a key contributor to the change in company vision to combination products using Antares' medical device technology which resulted in a robust pipeline that included development and New Drug Application submission for Otrexup, which was approved on October 14, 2013.
 From January 2001 to June 2006, Dr. Dave was Vice President Product Development at Palatin Technologies Inc. where he obtained approval of NeutroSpecTM (a radiopharmaceutical monoclonal antibody product).
 From January 1997 to December 2000, Dr. Dave was employed at Schering-Plough Inc. and Merck & Co.
 Inc., responsible for steering the development of several pharmaceutical product development programs.
 Dr. Dave received his pharmacy degree from the University of Bath, UK and a Ph.D. in Pharmaceutical Chemistry from the University of Kansas.
 Dr. Dave also received an MBA from the Wharton School of the University of Pennsylvania.